kubevela/kubevela/design/vela-core/workflow_policy.md

 The process goes as:

-- Everytime an Appliation event is triggered, the GitOps workflow controller will push the rendered resources to a Git repo.
+- Everytime an Application event is triggered, the GitOps workflow controller will push the rendered resources to a Git repo.
 This will trigger ArgoCD/Flux to do continuous deployment.

 ### Case 5: Template-based rollout